Colossians 2:16 Explanation number 6

 Colossians 2:16 Conclusion:

-Colossians 2:14-17 “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; … 16 Let no man therefore judge you in meat, or in drink [offerings], or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.”I find it extraordinary that this verse requires such long winded explanations for what should be so blatantly obvious to any studious Christian looking for truth, but I also understand that the enemy has no trouble in finding people he can deceive and encourage others to follow them in order that confusion reigns.
+It is extraordinary that this verse requires such long winded explanations for what should be blatantly obvious to any studious Christian looking for truth, but I also understand that the enemy has no trouble in finding people he can deceive and encourage others to follow them in order that confusion reigns.
 So let’s just put the simple facts forward just one more time.
-See also Wednesday Crucifixion truth.
+See also Wednesday crucifixion theory.

 The ordinances were handwritten by Moses, they were bondage and against us and because they were the sacrificial part of the Law of Moses, they were no longer required after the cross and so were nailed to the cross.
 Paul informs us that these ordinances had meat and drink offerings, feast holydays, new moon festivals and various ceremonial Sabbaths, which were a shadow of what was to come.
 This is a perfect parallel to all other related Bible passages and the context is perfect.
-So is Paul saying don’t let anyone judge you for keeping or not keeping these ordinances that were AGAINST US and nailed to the cross?
+So is Paul saying don’t let anyone judge you for keeping or not keeping these ordinances that were AGAINST US and NAILED to the cross?